 8. Plan out what your trip looks like

 The drive is going to be different depending on how far you’re moving.
 Do you have to book a hotel for an evening because you’re driving across multiple states?
 Are you going to stop and see friends or family on the way through?
-Take the time to plan and you’ll be less stress as you take your trip.
+Take the time to plan and you’ll be less stressed as you take your trip.

 9. Have bedding and pillows within easy access on moving day